HarshitDawar55/Kubernetes/README.md

 # Some of the general command for breaking the ice with the Kubernetes cluster!

-* Command to check all the running PODS in the cluster: "kubectl get pods".
+* Command to check all the PODS running in the cluster: "kubectl get pods".

-* Command to check all the running PODS with their labels in the cluster: "kubectl get pods --show-labels".
+* Command to delete all the PODS running in the cluster: "kubectl delete pods --all".

 * Command to check all the running PODS in the cluster: "kubectl get pods".